Last updated: May 14, 2018

 Squarespace respects intellectual property rights and expects its users to do the same.
-In accordance with the Digital Millennium Copyright Act of 1998 (“DMCA”), Squarespace responds expeditiously to claims of copyright infringement committed using the Services.
-In accordance with the DMCA and other applicable law, Squarespace will, under appropriate circumstances, terminate the accounts of repeat copyright infringers.
+Squarespace responds expeditiously to claims of copyright infringement committed using the Services.
+In accordance with applicable law (including the Digital Millennium Copyright Act of 1998), Squarespace will, under appropriate circumstances, terminate the accounts of repeat copyright infringers.
 We also reserve the right, in our sole discretion, to terminate any account for actual or apparent copyright infringement.
 Note that any capitalized terms not defined in this Copyright Policy have the meanings set forth in our Terms of Service.

 Submitting A Notice Of Infringement.
 To submit a notice of claimed copyright infringement, you will need to provide us with the following information: